Philip Levine (politician)

 Philip Louis Levine (born February 18, 1962) is an American businessman and politician who served as Mayor of Miami Beach from 2013 to 2017.
 A member of the Democratic Party, he was a candidate in the 2018 Florida gubernatorial election.

+Levine was mentioned multiple times in documents related to Jeffrey Epstein released by the US Department of Justice.

 Background

 Philip Levine was born in 1962 to a Jewish family in Boston, Massachusetts.
 They moved to South Florida when he was 10.
 He attended Attucks Middle School and Hollywood Hills High School in Hollywood, Florida.

 Levine headed north for college, graduating from the University of Michigan with a degree in Political Science.
 After college, he settled in Miami Beach, Florida.
 In addition to building a business career, he has been involved in many philanthropic and community organizations.

 In 2015, Levine completed an advanced leadership program at The Fletcher School of Law and Diplomacy at Tufts University.
 In 2018, he married Carolina Murciano.
 The marriage is his first and her second.
 Together, they have an infant son.